 Is dark tourism ethical?

-Yes, when approached with respect.
+Yes, when approached with respect and "solemn curiosity".
 Ethical dark tourism means acknowledging the significance of tragic sites without sensationalizing them.
-The Dark Atlas provides historical context and encourages thoughtful exploration rather than exploitation.